sva-dsi/2018-fall-course/README.md

 🗓 If you'd like to meet, please sign up for an appointment via this [Link to Google Calendar Appointments Page](https://calendar.google.com/calendar/selfsched?sstoken=UUxEcXhnTHpVYXl1fGRlZmF1bHR8ZDc5ZTU3ZTA3YzM4YWE4OWUxOTZiZWJhNGIzNzhjNDU)

-📮 If none of those times fit, feel free to send me an email with your availability: jl358@sva.edu
+📮 If none of those times fit, feel free to send me an email with your availability: [Joey's SVA email](@mailto:jlee358@sva.edu)

 ## Communication